-Our Department of Special Education offers assessment for students suspected of having a disability and provides services for those students (ages 3-22) identified as individuals with exceptional needs.
+Our Special Education Department offers assessment for students suspected of having a disability and provides services for those students (ages 3-22) identified as individuals with exceptional needs.

 When an assessment for the development or revision of the Individualized Education Program (IEP) is conducted, the parent will be given a proposed assessment plan within 15 calendar days of the referral.
 A copy of the notice of parents' rights will be attached to the plan.